Pool56/Climate-Witness-Chain-/README.md

 ## Featured software products

 AutoCAD → Provides engineering drawings and dimensional data of assets such as pipes, greenhouses, and irrigation systems.
-These dimensions inform capacity, flow rate, material requirements, and plant spacing.
+These dimensions illustrate  parameters such as  capacity, flow rate and even  material requirements

-Microsoft Excel → Performs baseline statistical calculations (mean, variance, standard deviation) from climate and economic datasets, enabling detection of anomalies and performance trends.
+Microsoft Excel → Performs baseline statistical calculations such as mean, variance, standard deviation from climate and economic datasets, enabling detection of anomalies and performance trends.

-MeTTa → Integrates AutoCAD-derived measurements and Excel-calculated metrics into a knowledge graph, where correlations can be mapped (e.g., droughts vs. crop failures).
+MeTTa → Integrates AutoCAD-derived measurements and Excel-calculated metrics into a knowledge graph, where correlations can be mapped such as  droughts versus. crop failures.
 It further enables automated reasoning and triggering of smart contracts once disaster thresholds are detected.
+For the Metta file of ProjectAgriAccess the end result is a ratio in the form of a decimal that describes the extent of damage.